website-scraper/node-website-scraper/.github/ISSUE_TEMPLATE.md

 ### Additional Information

-[Any additional information configuration or data that might be necessary to reproduce the issue]
+[Any additional information, configuration or data that might be necessary to reproduce the issue]